Eleanor-Shellstrop/bubbles/README.md

 This project is to demostrate what I've learned about Object-Oriented JavaScript and DOM maniupulation for Code Louisville's Front-End Web Development Course, Spring 2021.

 **Concept**

 I wanted to learn how to use OOP in a way I could tangibly visualize.
 I also wanted to work with animations in CSS.
 The bubbles became a perfect tool for both.

-what started as a basic page with only "more bubbles" and "reset bubbles" buttons grew as I learned to target other elements on the page.
+What started as a basic page with only "more bubbles" and "reset bubbles" buttons grew as I learned to target other elements on the page.

 Now, event listeners include: